FAQs

 PAPs are one of many feed ingredients.
 Using it in animal production will not make any appreciable difference in consumer meat prices one way or the other.

 Reusing PAPs means that the whole animal is used not just the parts we like to eat as meat.
-Using PAPs in feed helps create a circular economy which reduces environmental damage from greenhouse gas emissions and land-use change for extra grown protein alternatives like for example soy.
+Using PAPs in feed helps create a circular economy which reduces environmental damage from greenhouse gas emissions and land-use change associated with non-sustainably sourced plant-based protein sources.

 Poultry feed may contain 5-10% PAPs derived from pigs, which is digested by the bird and used for its own growth and development.
 Poultry producers have full control over which ingredients are used in feed to meet the needs of their customers.
 Halal certification schemes ensure meat is reared and slaughtered according to Islamic principles.